sccc29/code_base/terraform/README.md

 # Terraform Project

-This repository contains the Terraform configuration files for managing infrastructure.
+This repository contains the Terraform configuration files for managing infrastructure for vpc, ecs, logging, and iam.
+It deploys two tasks on ecs fargate on the same cluster accessible through the alb once deployed, Clumsy Bird and Cat gif generator.

 ## Prerequisites